Ballistic missile submarine: Deployment and further development

 The short range of the early SLBMs dictated basing and deployment locations.
-By the late 1960s the UGM-27 Polaris A-3 missile was deployed on all US and UK SSBNs.
+By the late 1960s the UGM-27 Polaris A-3 missile was deployed on all US and UK ballistic missile submarines.
 Its range of 4600 km was a great improvement on the 1900 km range of Polaris A-1.
 The A-3 also had three warheads that landed in a pattern around a single target.
-The Yankee class was initially equipped with the R-27 Zyb missile (SS-N-6) with a range of 2400 km.
+The Yankee class was initially equipped with the R-27 Zyb (SS-N-6) missile with a range of 2400 km.

 The US was much more fortunate in its basing arrangements than the Soviets.
-Thanks to NATO and the US possession of Guam, US SSBNs were permanently forward deployed at Advanced Refit Sites in Holy Loch, Scotland; Rota, Spain; and Guam by the middle 1960s, resulting in short transit times to patrol areas near the Soviet Union.
+Thanks to NATO and the US possession of Guam, US SSBNs were permanently forward deployed at Advanced Refit Sites in Holy Loch, Scotland and Rota, Spain for Atlantic and Mediterranean areas, and Guam for the Pacific areas, by the middle 1960s resulting in short transit times to patrol areas near the Soviet Union.
 With two rotating crews per SSBN, about one-third of the total US force could be in a patrol area at any time.
-The Soviet bases, in the Murmansk area for the Atlantic and the Petropavlovsk-Kamchatsky area for the Pacific, required their SSBNs to make a long transit (through NATO-monitored waters in the Atlantic) to their mid-ocean patrol areas to hold the Continental United States (CONUS) at risk.
+The Soviet bases, in Severomorsk near Murmansk for the Atlantic and the Petropavlovsk-Kamchatsky area for the Pacific, required their submarines to make a long transit through NATO-monitored waters in the Atlantic to their mid-ocean patrol areas to hold the Continental United States (CONUS) at risk.

-That resulted in only a small percentage of the Soviet force occupying patrol areas at any time and was a great motivation for longer-range Soviet SLBMs, which would allow them to patrol close to their bases in areas sometimes referred to as "deep bastions".
+SSBN submarine missions usually last for approximately 6 months (the maximum duration is limited by the supply of food and other consumables that can be carried on board, as well as crew endurance, rather than by the amount of the nuclear fuel on board) and occurs with 18 months maintenance and repair breaks.
+Such relatively short (6 months) mission duration resulted in only a small percentage of the Soviet force occupying patrol areas at any time and was a great motivation for longer-range Soviet SLBMs, which would allow them to patrol close to their bases in areas sometimes referred to as "deep bastions".
 The missiles were the R-29 Vysota series (SS-N-8, SS-N-18, SS-N-23), equipped on Projects 667B, 667BD, 667BDR, and 667BDRM (Delta I through Delta IV classes).
 The SS-N-8, with a range of 7700 km, entered service on the first Delta-I boat in 1972, before the Yankee class was even completed.
 A total of 43 Delta-class boats of all types entered service 1972–1990, with the SS-N-18 on the Delta III class and the R-29RM Shtil (SS-N-23) on the Delta IV class.
 The new missiles had increased range and eventually Multiple Independently Targeted Re-entry Vehicles (MIRV), multiple warheads that could each hit a different target.

 The Delta I class had 12 missiles each; the others have 16 missiles each.
 All Deltas have a tall superstructure (aka casing) to accommodate their large liquid-fueled missiles.